-Within two business days following the valuation date on which a subscription for units is accepted, or one business day for Beutel Goodman Money Market Fund, BG & Co. will issue the units subscribed for at the unit value on the valuation date.
+Within one business day following the valuation date on which a subscription for units is accepted, BG & Co. will issue the units subscribed for at the unit value on the valuation date.
 An investor may purchase units for cash or in exchange for acceptable securities that are qualified investments for the Fund based on the valuation rules described above.